root-project/root/CONTRIBUTING.md

 ROOT Source Code
 ----------------

-The source code for ROOT is kept in [GitHub](http://github.com/root-project/root) and follows the pull-request model;
+The source code for ROOT is kept in [GitHub](http://github.com/root-project/root) and follows mainly the pull-request model;
 the primary branch for development is `master`.
 Visit [this page](https://root.cern.ch/integrating-github-pull-request-root-repository) for more details on how to create pull requests.